clanc9/tsimplejson/README.md

 ## Acknowledgments

 * [Othneil Drew](https://github.com/othneildrew/Best-README-Template)
-for the template of this README file.
+for the initial template of this README file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>